ttres/web-demo-wiki/Home.md

 **STEP 4 - Create an ElastiCache Memcached Instance**

-We user ElastiCache to resolve the issue about session sharing between multiple web servers.
+We use ElastiCache to resolve the issue about session sharing between multiple web servers.
 In the ElastiCache console, launch an ElastiCache with Memcache and obtain the endpoint information.
 Please make sure that the security group being used on the ElastiCache instance allows inbound connection from your EC2 instance.

-On both web servers, configure php.ini to use memcached for session sharing.
+On both web server, configure php.ini to use memcached for session sharing.

 Edit /etc/php/7.0/apache2/php.ini.
 Make the following modifications: